FCA's challenges in focus as Ferrari makes Milan debut

 He repeated his call for consolidation in the industry, which he said was inevitable, but said it may not happen during his tenure which is due to end in 2018.

-FCA is pocketing more than $4 billion (2.71 billion pound) from Ferrari's offering and spin-off and its own shares have leapt 70 percent since Marchionne promised in October 2014 to hand out a big chunk of Ferrari's shares to FCA investors.
+FCA is pocketing more than $4 billion from Ferrari's offering and spin-off and its own shares have leapt 70 percent since Marchionne promised in October 2014 to hand out a big chunk of Ferrari's shares to FCA investors.

 But it will now have to make do without the fat profits of the luxury unit that contributed 12 percent of FCA earnings in 2014.